mridul0703/Landing-Page/README.md

 ## Introduction

-Welcome to the Stopwatch Web Application!
-This application allows users to accurately measure and record time intervals.
-It's built using HTML, CSS, and JavaScript, providing an interactive and user-friendly experience.
+Welcome to the Gaming Console Hub Landing Page!
+This landing page showcases the latest gaming consoles, providing users with information about various gaming options.
+It's built using HTML, CSS, and JavaScript, offering an engaging and interactive experience.

 ## Features

-- Start, pause, and reset functionality for the stopwatch.
+- Informative sections introducing the landing page, including Home, About, Menu (showcasing console options), Services, Connect, and Contact.
-- Lap tracking to record time intervals.
+- Responsive design ensuring seamless access across different devices.
-- Responsive design for seamless use on different devices.
+- Dark mode functionality for user preference.

 ## Usage

-To use the stopwatch:
+To explore the Gaming Console Hub Landing Page:

 1. Clone or download the repository to your local machine.
 2. Open the `index.html` file in your web browser.
-3. Use the buttons to start, pause, and reset the stopwatch.
+3. Navigate through different sections using the provided links in the navbar.
-4. Click the "Lap" button to record lap times.
+4. Experience the interactive features such as the dark mode toggle and scroll reveal animations.

-Feel free to explore the code and customize the stopwatch according to your needs!
+Feel free to customize the landing page according to your preferences or use it as a template for your own projects!

 ## License